Snub (geometry)

 The terminology was generalized by Coxeter, with a slightly different definition, for a wider set of uniform polytopes.

 Conway snubs

 John Conway explored generalized polyhedron operators, defining what is now called Conway polyhedron notation, which can be applied to polyhedra and tilings.
 Conway calls Coxeter's operation a semi-snub.

 In this notation, snub is defined by the dual and gyro operators, as s = dg, and it is equivalent to an alternation of a truncation of an ambo operator.
-Conway's notation itself avoids Coxeter's alternation (half) operation since it only applies for polyhedra with only even-sided faces.
+Conway's notation itself avoids Coxeter's alternation (half) operation since it only applies for polyhedra with even-sided faces.

 In 4-dimensions, Conway suggests the snub 24-cell should be called a semi-snub 24-cell because, unlike 3-dimensional snub polyhedra are alternated omnitruncated forms, it is not an alternated omnitruncated 24-cell.
 It is instead actually an alternated truncated 24-cell.